Credit: http://www.billyyeager.com / Scene from the film Jimmy’s Story

 Yeager got in contact with Bob Weinberg again for a follow up story.

 Billy and Bob spent the entire day and early evening together.
-Yeager explained the role of the Jimmy Story’s performance artwork within the context of the movie; he even showed Bob some raw footage from Jimmy’s Story, and also played him some music from The Lost Bolero Tapes.
+Yeager explained the role of Jimmy Story’s performance artwork within the context of the movie; he even showed Bob some raw footage from Jimmy’s Story and also played him some music from The Lost Bolero Tapes.